sparcopen/do-a-doathon/guide/preparation.md

 - document the plans in the repo as they get more concrete
 - be responsive if people from outside the organizing team get in touch or contribute

 # What do you need to prepare?

 ## Hashtag

 * Chose one, keep it short and sweet.
 Then, use it!
 * Consider setting up a hashtag tracker

 ## Github

 * Fork this repo, customise to your liking.

 ## Event page & ticketing

-We used a [simple event page](https://www.eventbrite.com/e/open-research-data-do-a-thon-in-london-virtual-tickets-31417371203#) with a few key components:
+Use a simple event page ([example](https://www.eventbrite.com/e/open-research-data-do-a-thon-in-london-virtual-tickets-31417371203#)) with a few key components:

 * A description of the do-a-thon concept, what can be done, and who should come